getty708/PubZ/README.md

 ```
 Then, you get 3 containers `db, phpmyadmin, django, (storage)` and each containers are connected each others.

 ### Step.2 Start Django App
-For starting djangp App, you need to initalize database (this system use `mysql`).
+For starting django App, you need to initalize database (this system use `mysql`).
 Issue these commands,

 ```
 # Enter into the django container